adityakumarxd/auto-cashapp-to-litecoin/README.md

 ## Configuration Files
 - `config.json`: Contains bot settings including tokens, channel IDs, and API keys.
 - `hotwallet.json`: Stores the hot wallet address for transactions.
+- `stats.json`: Tracks the total number of deals completed and the total amount of deals.
 - `webreceipts.txt`: Tracks receipt IDs to avoid duplication.
 Each receipt ID is stored here once used to ensure it is not reused.
 - `ltc2usd.json`: Automatically updated by the bot with current Litecoin to USD conversion rates.
 Do not modify it manually.